hazimavdal/definitions/README.md

 # Definitions
-A collection of specialized words and their defintions.
+A collection of highly technical words and their defintions.
+This is a [succumptious](https://hazimavdal.github.io/words/succ.html) repository—do not waste your time here.